 Upon a closer look, though, many of these motherboards lack basic features that at least some of us take for granted nowadays.
 At the top of the list is the internal USB 3.0 header for front USB 3.0 ports – having to reach to the back of a case just to plug in an external hard drive would be annoying.
 Also on the list is four DIMM slots.
-Sure, two 8 GB sticks would be sufficient for most users.
-But if you do need a lot of RAM, or are reusing old parts, or if you are like me and just happen to have four 2 GB sticks lying around, then four DIMM slots certainly come in handy.
+Sure, two 8 GB sticks would suffice for most users.
+But if you do need a lot of RAM, or are reusing old parts, or if you are like me and just happen to have four 2 GB sticks laying around, then four DIMM slots certainly come in handy.

 – ASRock Z97M Anniversary